Back to School Specials. Shop Now

 This stunning collection of Contemporary Australian Indigenous patterns feature the works of Agnes Wotton, Indinji artist from Palm Island Bwgcolman and Jo Wilson of Ngemba people Brewarrina Northwestern NSW.

-These eight original hand painted patterns reflect spiritual stories of home, country, identity and the environment.
-Use patterns in the classroom to promote awareness of Australia’s First Nation artists, their work and stories.
+These eight original hand painted patterns reflect spiritual stories of home, Country, identity and the environment.
+Use patterns in the classroom to promote awareness of Australia's First Nation artists, their work and stories.
 Great for collage, paper crafts and displays.

 This pack includes 8 designs, information about the artist and the included patterns.

-40 sheets (8 designs) 5 of each kind.
+40 sheets (8 designs) Five of each kind.

 • Size A4, 80gsm.
 Each sheet printed on one side (white on back)